luisvinicius167/ityped/README.md

     loop: false //default
     //optional
     cursorChar: "|", //default
-    // optional callback called when the last string was typed
+    // optional callback called when the last string was typed.
+    // and if the loop are false
     onFinished: function(){},
   }
 ```